TIY-Rails-1507/Rails/25_partials_part_3.md

 Rails figures out the name of the partial from the type of the model, not the name of the variable.

-You can do this when rendering a partial from a partial, or when rendering a partial from a template such as index.html.erb.
+You can do this when rendering a partial from a partial, or when rendering a partial from a view template such as index.html.erb.

 ## Partials and collections

-In the questions partial, we are dealing with a collection of 'questions'.
+In the questions partial, we are dealing with a list of 'questions'.
 The render method has a `:collection` option to use when dealing with collections.

 When using this, the partial will be rendered once for each item in the collection.